MishaRuko/AgentVerseHackathon/README.md

 - backend: Python FastAPI service that runs the orchestration and exposes a single query endpoint.
 - multi-agent orchestration: `multi_agent.py` contains the core pipeline (source selection → scraping → clustering → graph RAG → persona planning/delivery).
 - frontend: a minimal Vue 3 app (in `frontend/`) that visualises graphs and can call the backend API.
+- personas: The system includes an academic, marketing, and finance persona to provide diverse analytical perspectives.

 This README documents how to run and develop with the current code.
 The `protalab/` folder has been intentionally omitted here.